 PREPARING THE IMAGES

-The projector displays the images with 1024 x 768 (this may be updated to 1400 x 1050 pending Board action) resolution.
-To maximize the quality of your displayed image, your images should be prepared with either 1024 pixels for the horizontal or 768 pixels for the vertical, but neither limit should be exceeded.
+To maximize the quality of your displayed image, your images should be prepared with either 1920 pixels for the horizontal or 1080 pixels for the vertical, but neither limit should be exceeded.
 Images can be displayed with different pixel ranges, but the projector then makes adjustments to the images which may not be optimal.
 Images must be saved in JPEG format, with maximal image quality recommended 10-12 to optimize quality.